And what does it mean for your savings?

 †Scottish savers: this works differently for you

-The interest you earn on savings held in Individual Savings Accounts (ISAs) is free from tax and doesn’t count towards your Personal Savings Allowance.* Most other savings income, including interest on a savings account or current account, or on certain investments, counts towards your Personal Savings Allowance.
+The interest you earn on savings held in Individual Savings Accounts (ISAs) is free from tax and doesn’t count towards your Personal Savings Allowance.* Most other savings income, including interest on a savings account or current account, counts towards your Personal Savings Allowance.

 *Tax-free is the rate payable where interest is exempt from UK income tax.
 Your savings balance will be eligible for this tax benefit for so long as it is held in a valid cash ISA account.